BY BERN MORLEY

 Commonwealth Bank runs a fantastic School Banking program which is pivotal in teaching kids the value of saving and managing your money.
 You could even volunteer as a School Banking Co-ordinator!

 Watch out for an exciting new Commonwealth Bank School Banking competition coming in Term 2.
-For more information check out their website
+For more information on starting a school banking program check out their website.

 And remember, there’s only 8 more weeks until the next round of school holidays!